AI4Health-DAISY-LIG/AI-configs/doc/biolink_model_documentation.md

 # Biolink Model Documentation

-This document gives an overview for the bio link model , the structure of the model and the way it functions.
+This document gives an overview of the BioLink model, its structure, and the way it functions.

 ## Introduction: knowledge graphs KG

-Knowledge graphs a way of representing human knowledge in a computable form.
-It uses semantic network.
-Nodes represent entities and edges represent links/relationshipss between entities.
+Knowledge graphs are a way of representing human knowledge in a computable form.
+They use a semantic network, in which nodes represent entities and edges represent links/relationships between entities.

-Some open source knowledge examples: Wikidata and dbpedia  built using semantic web technologies.

-Some examples of integrated KGs IN LIFE SCIENCE / SEMANTIC midline DATABASE, HETIONET,WikiDatata, Monarch Initiative, Bio2RDF..

-KG makes it easy to decompose knowledge in simple facts, it allow deductive inference through logical rules.
-It can also serve as a store of information for various application or even be embedded into vector spaces that allows for their use in neural networks.
+Knowledge graphs (KGs) make it easy to decompose knowledge in simple facts, it allow deductive inference through logical rules.
+They can also serve as a store of information for various application or even be embedded into vector spaces that allows for their use in neural networks.

 Each KG is developed for a specific task, with a specific vocabulary, in a specific form.
 It typically lack schemas

 The main goal is to standardize knowledge graphes and to make there interpretable in order to pool all the KGs together.
-The Biolink model was developed as a part of the standardization efforts in the NCATS Biomedical Data Translator Project (Link)
+The Biolink model was developed as a part of the standardization efforts in the NCATS Biomedical Data Translator Project ([Link](https://ncatstranslator.github.io/TranslatorTechnicalDocumentation/))

+Some open source knowledge examples: Wikidata and dbpedia  built using semantic web technologies.
+Some examples of integrated KGs IN LIFE SCIENCE / SEMANTIC midline DATABASE, HETIONET,WikiDatata, Monarch Initiative, Bio2RDF..

 ## The Biolink Model